OlgaShev14/Group-gridslice/README.md

-Instruction for Group GridSlice programm
+Instruction for Group GridSlice programme

-This programm is written for Golden Software Surfer Scripter.
+This programme is written for Golden Software Surfer Scripter.

 1. Open Surfer Scripter.
 2. Paste copied code in the field for a script and safe the file *.BAS.